 Then came the Japanese attack on Pearl Harbor in late 1941, followed by the Japanese invasion of the Philippines in January 1942.
 In the Atlantic, prowling German submarines stemmed the flow of goods from the Mediterranean and the Caribbean.
 Committed to a war that required a well-outfitted Navy, the United States and its Allies now had to reconsider their source of nautical rope and rigging.
 Just days after Manila fell to the Japanese, the US, Great Britain, and Canada formed a “Raw Material Purchase Board” to buy raw materials for arms production as well as “seek alternative sources of rubber, tin, tungsten, hemp, and other vital supplies.”

 |Graphic showing effects of war on imported materials, Great Falls (IA) Tribune, January 2, 1942.|

-Apparently, the US government "had recognized the growing tension in the Pacific" before World War II and anticipated a fiber shortage.
-When the shortage occurred, the government’s search for replacement fiber sources included experiments with yucca plants in the southwest, transplanting Manila hemp to Central and South America, and planting sisal in Florida.
+As mentioned above, the US government "had recognized the growing tension in the Pacific" before its entry into World War II and anticipated a fiber shortage.
+When the shortage materialized, the government’s search for replacement fiber sources included experiments with yucca plants in the southwest, transplanting Manila hemp to Central and South America, and planting sisal in Florida.
 Among these alternatives, it was determined that "American hemp, Cannabis sativa, was the most satisfactory substitute that could be quickly produced."
 On January 7, not even a week after the source of Manila hemp was compromised, the USDA announced plans to plant 30,000 acres of hemp in the “dark-fired tobacco and blue grass belts” of Kentucky and Tennessee.